jac0320/toJuMP.jl/README.md

 Dev: [![Build Status](https://travis-ci.org/jac0320/toJuMP.jl.svg?branch=master)](https://travis-ci.org/jac0320/toJuMP.jl)
 [![codecov](https://codecov.io/gh/jac0320/toJuMP.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/jac0320/toJuMP.jl)

 This is a small tool that converts scalar optimization model with different formats into a [JuMP model](https://github.com/JuliaOpt/JuMP.jl) script (`.jl`).
 The scalar model is unlike a modeling script that carries the model information with sets, looped-constraints, and complex index variables.
 You will find this tools useful when benchmarking your algorithm using established instance libraries.
 Please see some of the converted MINLP instances in [MINLPLibJuMP.jl](https://github.com/lanl-ansi/MINLPLibJuMP.jl).
+The goal is to provide easy entrance of JuMP for all optimizaters.

 # Installation
 This is a developing repo as more formats and exceptions are considered.
 The mission is to provide